teklab-de/tekbase-game-updater/README.md

 * gamefile = TekBASE admin panel -> gamelist -> edit game -> image file field
 * gamefolder = Folder name in www folder
 * steamlogin = Your steam login or anonymous (not allowed for every game)
+* steamid = Steam id for the dedicated server files

 ### File - download and extract from your server:
 ```